kubernetes/enhancements/keps/sig-api-machinery/3157-watch-list/README.md

 It is used to make sure the cacher is up to date (has seen data stored in etcd) and to let the reflector know it has seen all initial data.
 There are ways to do that cheaply, e.g. we could issue a count request against the datastore.
 Next, the cacher creates a new cacheWatcher (implements watch.Interface) passing the given bookmarkAfterResourceVersion, and gets initial data from the watchCache.
-After sending initial data the cacheWatcher starts listening on an incoming channel for new events, including a bookmark event.
+After sending initial data the cacheWatcher starts listening on an input channel for new events, including a bookmark event.
 At some point, the cacher will receive an event with the resourceVersion equal or greater to the bookmarkAfterResourceVersion.
 It will be propagated to the cacheWatcher and then back to the reflector as a BOOKMARK event.